syed-ahmed/syed-ahmed.github.io/website/docs/C++/professional_cpp/Part 1/0_crash_course.md

 - By default, enum value is an integer.
 Can change it, e.g. `enum class MyEnum: unsigned long {...}`
 - Enum values not automatically exported to enclosing scope, useful for giving short names to enum values.
 - Have to fully qualify enum values or use a `using enum` or `using`.
 - C++20, can use `using enum MyEnum`.
-Minimize the scope when using this, so that name clashes are avoiided.
+Minimize the scope when using this, so that name clashes are avoided.

 #### Old-style Enumerated Types
 - `enum` instead of `enum class`.